blackfyre/flsun.community/src/guide/upgrades.md

 1. Carefully install the new module(s) (TMC2208 or TMC2209).
 1. You'll have to reverse the motor directions for the installed drivers.

     - This can be done in hardware (by reversing the wires as they plug into the driver)
     - or in software (in the config.txt file, look for lines that say `INVERT_X_DIR` or `EXT0_INVERSE` and change the values, then reflash this file).

-4. Finally, set the motor current by adjusting the trim pots on the driver boards.
+1. Finally, set the motor current by adjusting the trim pots on the driver boards.

 If you prefer the visual approach, there are youtube videos for this, such as <https://www.youtube.com/watch?v=0EH_hUJRLag>

 ### Troubleshooting & FAQ

-- Can I enable UART mode for the TMC drivers?
+- **Can I enable UART mode for the TMC drivers?**
   Yes, assuming you are using Marlin firmware and not using the wifi module.
 See <https://www.youtube.com/watch?v=7ShcFKXrVHo> for the Q5.
 QQ-S is similar.
-- It prints fine for the first few layers, then there's gaps: it's under extruding
+- **It prints fine for the first few layers, then there's gaps**
+  It's under extruding
-- I can't get the driver for the printer installed on my computer.
+- **I can't get the driver for the printer installed on my computer**
   See: <https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all>
-- Extruder is LOUD!
+- **Extruder is LOUD!**
   Reduce the extruders max acceleration to 250mm/s<sup>2</sup>

 ## Ease of access

 If you find yourself swapping hotends fairly regularly or just about any part in/on the effector cage it's reccommeded to install quick connectors for disconnecting the hotend & fans.
 A fairly quick & secure connector would be JST SM2.54.

 ::: tip
 Use only 2 pin connectors, for when you only need to replace 1 fan you won't have cut & crimp everything again.